qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/resolution.rst

     * 2 (xhdpi)
     * 3 (xxhdpi)

-The device pixel ratio is chosen by the manufacturer to properly match the pixel-density of the device to the physical resolution and dimensions.
+The device pixel ratio is chosen by the manufacturer to properly match the pixel-density to the device's physical resolution and dimensions.
 But surprisingly and despite its name, it is not just a device-specific, fixed value.
 For instance, modern desktop browsers also change the value of device pixel ratio at runtime when you change the browser's font size. %{Mobile} handles that for you transparently.

 In summary, a %{Mobile} app takes high-density displays into account for layout sizes, font sizes, and high-resolution images.